Pavilion and Pavilion Hire

 Our fundraising half marathon trail run, starting and finishing in the recreation field, is starting to become an annual fixture around September/October.
 This event is run by us but promoted and supported by Race Harborough.
 We are lucky to have Clipston WI and Alison Morley making fabulous cakes for runners and supporters.

-The racing will start from 9 a.m.
+The racing will start at 9 a.m.
 There is no formal cut off time but you should expect to finish within 3 1/2 hours.
-Entry fee £22.50 with an early bird discount of £5 for entries before 1st Jan 2021
+Entry fee £22.50

 Competitors must be at least 17 on the day of the race.